aescuredo77/armpap/readme.md

 The robot type is a open-hardware Arm with 4 degrees of freedom

 - Arduino mega 2560.
-- Ramps 1.4 de reprap.
+- Ramps 1.4 by reprap.
 - Driver A4988
 - wifi with ESP8266.
 - Motor Nema 17 24mm x 3.